laalyn/utahhook/README.md

 # This Is Rolling Chanel For MissedIT
 * This repo Is Basically Going to Get Frequent Updates Thogh It can contain some bugs
-* To get Stable Updates and Bug Fixes and Improvements then Go to </a href = https://github.com/HackerPolice/MissedIT-Stable >MissedIT-Stable</a>.
+* To get Stable Updates with Bug Fixes Go to <a href = https://github.com/HackerPolice/MissedIT-Stable >MissedIT-Stable</a>.

 # It looks like we are starting to get detected.
 Use public forks at your own Risk!